Palace of Domitian

-The Palace of Domitian was built as Roman emperor Domitian's official residence in 81–92 AD and was used as such by subsequent emperors.
-Its remains sit atop and dominate the Palatine Hill in Rome, alongside other palaces.
+The Palace of Domitian was built as Roman emperor Domitian's official residence in 81–87 AD and was used as such by subsequent emperors.
+Its remains sit atop and dominate Palatine Hill in Rome, alongside other palaces.

-The Palace is a massive structure separated today into three areas, in part following the way business matters and private life were separated so they could be conducted in parallel.
-The modern names used for these parts are:
+The Palace is a massive structure separated today into three areas.
+In the past, these partitions allowed business and political matters to have separation from private life while their close proximity allowed them to be conducted in parallel if required.
+The modern names used for these areas are: